Louis Ducruet: Marriage and children

-On 12 February 2018, Ducruet announced his engagement to long-time girlfriend, Marie Hoa Chevallier (born 28 December 1992), a Frenchwoman of Vietnamese descent.
+On 12 February 2018, Ducruet announced his engagement to long-time girlfriend, Marie Hoa Chevallier (/fr/ born 28 December 1992), a Frenchwoman of Vietnamese descent.
 Ducruet and Chevallier met in their first year of Grande école at the Skema Business School.
 Chevallier is a graduate of Skema, where she earned her Bachelor of Business Administration, and is specialized in French Education and Marketing from Western Carolina University.
 She has a career as event coordinator in luxury hospitality.

 The civil wedding took place on 26 July 2019 at Monaco town hall.
 The religious wedding took place on 27 July 2019 at Cathedral of Our Lady Immaculate.

 They have a daughter, Victoire Maguy Lam Huong Ducruet, born on 4 April 2023 at 6:15 p.m. in Monaco.
 Their second daughter, Constance, was born on 2 December 2024.